As part of the Dynamic Duos of Classic Film Blogathon hosted by Once upon a screen… and Classic Movie Hub

 The eccentric and tragic Charlotte Hollis is pushed into madness by her scheming cousin Miriam played by Olivia de Havilland though Charlotte is aided by her trustworthy and assertive companion Velma Crowthers (portrayed by the inimitable Agnes Moorehead).

 The entire company was put up at the Belmont Motel outside Baton Rouge.
 Crawford’s bungalow was next to a garbage disposal unit.
 One night after filming she complained to Bette Davis who said, “Oh Joan pull yourself together.
-This is Baton Rouge not Beverly Hill.”
+This is Baton Rouge, not Beverly Hills.”

 As Michael Musto says, “Bette had the flashier role as Charlotte this woman who again was trapped in the past, dressing inappropriately and carrying on.”